clokep/relapse/docs/presence_router_module.md

 <h2 style="color:red">
-This page of the Synapse documentation is now deprecated.
+This page of the Relapse documentation is now deprecated.
 For up to date documentation on setting up or writing a presence router module, please see
 <a href="modules.md">this page</a>.
 </h2>

 # Presence Router Module

-Synapse supports configuring a module that can specify additional users (local or remote) to should receive certain presence updates from local users.
+Relapse supports configuring a module that can specify additional users (local or remote) to should receive certain presence updates from local users.